amaryedida/Bellabeat_case_study/README.md

 Bellabeat is a high-tech company that manufactures health-focused smart products.
 Collecting data on activity, sleep, stress, and reproductive health has allowed Bellabeat to empower women with knowledge about their own health and habits.
 ## Businness Task <br>
 Analyzing smart device usage data in order to gain insight into how people are already using their smart devices and identifying any trends in the data.
 Using this information to help guide Bellabeat marketing strategy.<br>
-## Data for this case study
+## About the Data
-<a href="https://www.kaggle.com/datasets/arashnic/fitbit">FitBit Fitness Tracker Data</a>(CC0: Public Domain, dataset made available through <a href="https://www.kaggle.com/arashnic">Mobius)</a>: This Kaggle data set contains personal fitness tracker from thirty fitbit users.
+<a href="https://www.kaggle.com/datasets/arashnic/fitbit">FitBit Fitness Tracker Data</a>(CC0: Public Domain, dataset made available through <a href="https://www.kaggle.com/arashnic">Mobius)</a>: This Kaggle data set contains personal fitness tracker from thirty Fitbit users.
 Thirty eligible Fitbit users consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
 It includes information about daily activity, steps, and heart rate that can be used to explore users’ habits <br>
-Dataset consists of 18 "csv" files
+The dataset consists of 18 "CSV" files
-## Data preparation
+## Data Preparation
+Tools used: Microsoft Excel <br>
-I have used microsoft excel and Tableau Public for analyis and visualization. <br> First I have examined the data in excel and made the following observations through filter, count function in excel<br>
+First I examined the data in Excel to find any null values through conditional formatting and also made the following observations through the advanced filter, and count function in Excel <br>
 <sub> Date range of data : 12/04/2016 to 12/05/2016  <br>
-No of Distinct users : 33<br>
+No of Distinct users: 33<br>
-No of Distinct users who recorded sleep : 24 <br>
+No of Distinct users who recorded sleep: 24 <br>
-No of Distinct users who recorded weight : 8<br></sub>
+No of Distinct users who recorded weight: 8</sub><br>